- Select a subject

 Year 7 & 8

-In year 7 and 8, students study dance as their main Performing Arts focus.
-The students study dance within the PE rotation; however, lessons are delivered from the Performing Arts and Music department to allow the students the best possible experience.
-The students explore a wide range of dance styles and develop their understanding of choreography and analysis of dance and performance.
+In year 7 and 8, students study dance as their main Performing Arts focus on a rotational basis.
+Students explore lyrical, ballet, traditional and contemporary forms of dance and develop their understanding of choreography and analysis of dance and performance.

 Where Can I Find Out More?